 Students find organizing IAP activities a rewarding challenge.
 For many, it is their first opportunity to develop and teach a program from their own ideas.
 In doing so, they acquire organizational and leadership skills that prove invaluable to their careers.

 Students should follow directions published on MIT's IAP website at http://web.mit.edu/iap/ regarding registration for subjects.
-In addition to the organized subjects, students may make arrangements to earn credit for independent work under faculty supervision.
-The total credits a student can earn during IAP is limited to 12 credit units.
-Credits received by freshmen during IAP are not counted toward their credit limits for the spring or fall term.
+In addition to regular subjects, students may make arrangements to earn credit for independent work under faculty supervision.
+No student may earn more than 12 units of credit during IAP.
+Credits received by freshmen during IAP are not counted toward their credit limits for fall or spring term.

-All credit-bearing subjects during IAP are to be graded following the grading system approved for that subject number.
-A subject can be graded P/D/F during IAP only if it has been approved with P/D/F grading.
+All credit-bearing subjects are graded according to the grading rules approved for that subject number.
+A subject can be graded P/D/F only if it has been approved with P/D/F grading.
 Similarly, the number of units awarded must be as specified for that subject.
-Faculty sometimes offer newly organized credit activities under special problem subject numbers for which credit units are "to be arranged."
+However, faculty sometimes teach new classes under special subject numbers for which credit units are arranged.

-In order for students to receive credit for work done in IAP, grades must be submitted to the Registrar's Office by the deadline at the end of IAP given in the academic calendar.
-If a grade is received after the Add Date of the succeeding term and the student did not register in the subject during IAP, the student must petition in order to receive credit.
+For students to receive credit for work done in IAP, instructors must submit grades to the Registrar's Office by the deadline given in the academic calendar.
+If a grade is received after the Add Date of the succeeding term and the student did not register in the subject during IAP, the student must petition to receive credit.
 IAP credit will not be given if the grade is received after the end of the succeeding spring term.

 Students may view their IAP grades on WebSIS shortly after the start of the spring term.
 Students who do not receive grades when expected should check promptly with their instructors or the Registrar's Office to ensure the grades are submitted and recorded.